SharShah/Bike-Share/README.md

-### *Toman Bike Shop - Bike Share Dashboard*
+# *Toman Bike Shop - Bike Share Dashboard*
-#### *Overview*
+## *Overview*
 This *Power BI Dashboard* provides insights into bike share revenue, ridership trends, profitability, and rider demographics.
 It enables data-driven decision-making by visualizing key metrics, peak revenue hours, seasonal demand, and rider behavior

 ---
 ## *Questions answered*

-- When are the peak revenue hours and days?
+1. **When are the peak revenue hours and days?**
-  - Identifies the most profitable time periods to optimize operations
+   - Identifies the most profitable time periods to optimize operations.

-- How do ridership and revenue vary across different seasons?
+2. **How do ridership and revenue vary across different seasons?**
-  - Helps in understanding seasonal trends and planning marketing strategies
+   - Helps in understanding seasonal trends and planning marketing strategies.

-- What is the distribution of registered vs. casual riders?
+3. **What is the distribution of registered vs. casual riders?**
-  - Provides insights into customer loyalty and potential areas for membership growth
+   - Provides insights into customer loyalty and potential areas for membership growth.

-- How has revenue and profit changed between 2021 and 2022?
+4. **How has revenue and profit changed between 2021 and 2022?**
-  - Measures business growth and financial performance over time
+   - Measures business growth and financial performance over time.
 ---

 ## *Dashboard Features*